 Use on salads, in sandwiches and in anything you will use mayonnaise.
-Store in an airtight container in the referigerator.
+Store in an airtight container in the refrigerator for 1-2 weeks.

 1. I used peanut oil in this recipe but you could use any light oil you have at home.
 Canola soy and avocado oil are great options.
 However, avoid using any oil that has a strong flavor.
 Extra virgin olive oil won’t be great in this recipe because its flavor is overwhelming.
 If you really want to use olive oil, you could use light olive oil or use half extra virgin olive oil and half another light oil.

-2. The mustard is what gives the mayonnaise a slightly yellow hue and it also gives it a boost in taste.
-However, I have made homemade mayonnaise several times without mustard so this is not a compulsory ingredient.
+2. Yellow mustard in addition to egg yolks gives the mayonnaise a slightly yellow hue and it also gives it a boost in taste.
+Dijon mustard is good too – it won’t really add color but it will add flavor to the mayonnaise.
+Note that I have made homemade mayonnaise several times without mustard so this is not a compulsory ingredient.